|

 OKC Legacy of Lies Lives On:

-The New American has been charging cover-up in the Oklahoma City bombing case for
+The New American has been charging cover-up in the Oklahoma City bombing case for six years.

 Revealing the truth about OKC: